andrewtavis/wikirec/README.md

 # Data [`↩`](#jumpto)

-wikirec allows a user to download Wikipedia texts of a given document type including movies, TV shows, books, music, and countless other classes of information.
+[wikirec.data_utils](https://github.com/andrewtavis/wikirec/blob/main/wikirec/data_utils.py) allows a user to download Wikipedia texts of a given document type including movies, TV shows, books, music, and countless other classes of information.
 These texts then serve as the basis to recommend similar content given an input of what the user is interested in.

 Article classes are derived from infobox types found on Wikipedia articles.
 The [article on infoboxes](https://en.wikipedia.org/wiki/Wikipedia:List_of_infoboxes) contains all the allowed arguments to subset the data by.
-Simply passing `"Infobox chosen_type"` to the `topic` argument in the following example will subset all Wikipedia articles for the given type. wikirec also provides concise arguments for data that commonly serve as recommendation inputs including: `books`, `songs`, `albums`, `movies`, `tv_series`, `video_games`, as well as various categories of `people` such as `athletes`, `musicians` and `authors`.
+Simply passing `"Infobox chosen_type"` to the `topic` argument of `data_utils.parse_to_ndjson` in the following example will subset all Wikipedia articles for the given type. wikirec also provides concise arguments for data that commonly serve as recommendation inputs including: `books`, `songs`, `albums`, `movies`, `tv_series`, `video_games`, as well as various categories of `people` such as `athletes`, `musicians` and `authors`.

 Downloading and parsing Wikipedia for the needed data is as simple as: